How To Study for General Paper and Score A

 The Straits Times is the first and most important resource that any student should consult to improve how they tackle GP questions.
 All will receive a complimentary Straits Times Online Subscription.
 The 'Opinions' section is particularly valuable for writing GP essays.
 This section will introduce students to a range of argumentative writing approaches in order to help them improve their GP essays.

-The best practices of other students and even their mistakes are very useful to a student on their A level GP paper journey.
+The best practices of other students and even their mistakes are very useful to a student on their A Level GP paper journey.
 For instance, by reading GP model essays produced by their peers, students will become familiar with the standards expected in their essays.

-Crucially, by borrowing ideas from these GP model essays, students will learn how to approach a range of GP essay questions.
+Crucially, by borrowing ideas from these GP model essays, students will learn how to study and approach a range of GP essay questions.
 KS bull, a collection of good essays produced by Rafflesians, is arguably the most famous source of GP model essays.

 By reading non-ideal answers to GP questions, students can learn to avoid common mistakes.
-By being exposed to such errors, students will be able to identify these errors in their own GP essays or in their compre answers.
+By being exposed to such errors, students will be able to identify these errors in their own GP essays or in their comprehension answers.

 Good GP tuition centres focus on both aspects of learning from one another.
 They pick up best practices from essays that have done well in tests or written by experienced tutors.
 They would also have GP tuition classes focused on identifying errors in GP essays and AQ answers.

-This is especially vital to the short answer GP questions in the A level GP paper 1.
+This is especially vital to the short answer GP questions in the A Level GP paper 1.
 These questions require a great amount of skills in identifying the GP question type, identifying relevant text and paraphrasing.